+Any not mentioned entity of either standard does not map to or interact with an entity of the other standard.

 (informative) History

 Facing the difficulty that joints were represented quite differently in different CAE tools, The VDA Research Association for Automotive Technology (FAT) working group FAT-AK 25 started to develop a standard for connections & joints in cooperation with CAE software vendors.
 The evaluation of existing formats revealed that the Master Connection File (MCF) by Ford was the most suitable basis for future developments and extensions.
-This original MCF format is based on the XML-standard but covers only few joint types and parameters (cf.).
+This original MCF format is based on the XML-standard but covers only few joint types and parameters (cf. [1]).
 In order to distinguish from the original Ford-MCF, the FAT-format was named the Extended Master Connection File, abbreviated as "χMCF" (read: chi-M-C-F) or xMCF (read: x-M-C-F).